open-audio-stack/open-audio-stack-core/README.md

     npm run dev
     npm test

-Create a build using:
+Create a production build using:

     npm run build

-## Deployment
+## Developer deployment

 This package is versioned using git tags: